 Our data assimilation research

-Our data-assimilation research contains many aspects of the data-assimilation methodology:
+Our data-assimilation research contains many aspects of the data-assimilation methodology (see also publication list):

 - Develop fully nonlinear data assimilation methods, such a particle filters and particle flows, in collaboration with Chih-Chi Hu, Polly Smith, and Manuel Pulido.
-See our recent review in the Quarterly Journal of the Ryal Meteorological Society.
+See our open access recent review in the Quarterly Journal of the Royal Meteorological Society.

 - Infer autoconversion and accretion parameters in cloud systems from LES output and retrieved cloud profiles, in collaboration with Christine Chiu.